 Overall study quality was moderate (Table 2).
-Eleven studies had generally representative study populations, i.e. unselected mixed trauma patients.
+Eleven studies had generally representative study populations, i.e., unselected mixed trauma patients.
 All studies had internally representative control groups.
-Some uncertainty regarding diagnosis of AKI was prevalent: 11 of 24 studies used modified AKI criteria (Table 1) and pre-injury creatinine levels often were unknown, thus exclusion of patients with CKD pre-injury was not ensured.
+Some uncertainty regarding diagnosis of AKI was prevalent: 11 of 24 studies used modified AKI criteria (Table 1) and pre-injury creatinine levels often were unknown; thus exclusion of patients with CKD pre-injury was not ensured.
 Two studies had short diagnostic windows [1, 50] and could have misclassified some patients.
 Multivariable analysis of risk factors for AKI was performed in 14 of 24 studies.
-Assessment of outcomes

-(AKI, RRT, LOS, mortality) was overall satisfactory, but only one study explicitly stated that no patients were lost to follow-up [42].
-No study was excluded from quantitative analysis due to risk of bias.
+Assessment of outcomes (AKI, RRT, LOS, mortality) was overall satisfactory, but only one study explicitly stated that no patients were lost to follow-up [42].
+No study was excluded from quantitative analysis because of risk of bias.

-Quantitative data synthesis
+Quantitative data synthesis Incidence rates

-Incidence rates

-All 24 studies (25182 patients) reported incidence of AKI among trauma patients in the ICU [1, 2, 26, 27, 38-57].
+All 24 studies (25,182 patients) reported incidence of AKI among trauma patients in the ICU [1, 2, 26, 27, 38-57].
 Pooled analyses found an overall mean incidence of post-traumatic AKI of 24% (20-29) (Fig. 2).
-Time from trauma to AKI diagnosis was three days (range 1-6) [38, 43, 46, 56].
-In 22 of 24 studies (24630 patients) incidence rates were also reported by AKI severity [1, 2, 26, 27, 38-47, 49-51, 53-57].
-Among these, 13% (10-16), 5% (3-7), and 4% (3-6) had mild, moderate, and severe AKI, respectively.
+Time from trauma to AKI diagnosis was 3 days (range 1-6) [38, 43, 46, 56].
+In 22 of 24 studies (24,630 patients) incidence rates were